-Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 7 Workforce planning Resilience, recruitment and retention.
+Ref Governance issue Source Actions to address the Measures of Lead/s Timescale issue success 5.
+Workforce planning Resilience, recruitment and retention.
 Appropriate resilience and succession planning arrangements need to be established across all teams as in some areas there continues to be a reliance on a limited number of key individuals.
-Attracting suitable candidates to professionally graded posts continues to be challenging with key posts remaining vacant or being filled by agency resource.
-Combined Auditor's Annual Report 2021- 22 and 2022-23, Peer Review and Risk Register Implementation of the new Organisation Development (OD) Strategy action plan which underpins our Wyre Forest Forward vision to become an employer of choice.
-Actions are based on the following priorities: • Recruitment • Retention • Growing our future workforce • Culture and leadership development • Health and Well-being Explore collaborative service solutions where resilience can't be secured internally.
-Implementation of OD Strategy.
-Succession planning embedded with plans developed We are seen as the local employer of choice, demonstrated by the number and quality of applicants for roles and increased staff retention/lower staff turnover.
-Chief Executive, Solicitor to the Council, Head of HR&OD March 2025
+Attracting suitable candidates to professionally graded posts continues to be challenging.
+Retention of staff significant issue due Local Government Reorganisation the increased risk of staff becoming unsettled due to increased turnover and problems with recruitment and retention challenging change management Combined Annual Audit Report 2021-22 and 2022-23, Peer Review and Risk Register Implementation of the Organisation Development (OD) Strategy action plan which underpins our Wyre Forest Forward vision to become an employer of choice.
+Actions are based on the following priorities: Recruitment Retention Growing our future workforce Culture and leadership development Health and Well-being Explore collaborative service solutions where resilience can't be secured internally.
+Implementation of OD Strategy (Year 3) Succession planning embedded with plans developed We are seen as the local employer of choice, demonstrated by the number and quality of applicants for roles and increased staff retention/lower staff turnover.
+Chief Executive, Solicitor to the Council, Head of HR&OD March 2026

-Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 8 Risk Management The 2023-24 Internal Audit plan reviewed the Council's risk management arrangements to assess how effective and how well embedded risk management arrangements are.
+Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 6.
+Risk Management The 2023-24 Internal Audit plan reviewed the Council's risk management arrangements to assess how effective and how well embedded risk management arrangements are.
 The report identified areas that could be further developed to help the Council make better use of its risk register for both management and senior members to support good governance.
-The latest Risk Management Strategy, approved by Cabinet in April 2024, will, when implemented, embed an effective risk culture.
-Internal Audit assessment of risk maturity, Combined Auditor's Annual Report 2021-22 and 2022-23, Peer Review Embedding the new Risk Management strategy Work with Cabinet, Committee Chairs and vice chairs, group leaders and senior officers to prepare a risk appetite statement establishing risk tolerance/appetite for each category of risk Identify target risk scores for each risk Identify further mitigations to bring risk in-line with target scores.
-Identify assurance measures and KPIs Identify and deliver appropriate risk management training to members and responsible officers Operational risks identified in Service plans and scored in-line with the strategy Council approve risk appetite statement Risk registers includes Risk category, target risk score, further mitigating actions to bring risk score in-line with target, KPIs and assurance statements Training delivered and training objectives met.
-Head of Resources, other members of CLT and risk action owners September 2024 lan R Miller Chief Executive
+Internal Audit assessment of risk maturity, Combined Annual Audit Report 2021-22 and 2022-23, Peer Review Embedding the new Risk Management strategy • Work with Cabinet, Committee Chairs and vice chairs, group leaders and senior officers to prepare a risk appetite statement • establishing risk tolerance/appetite for each category of risk • Identify target risk scores for each risk • Identify further mitigations to bring risk in-line with target scores. • Identify assurance measures and KPIs Identify and deliver appropriate risk management training to members and responsible officers Operational risks identified in Service plans and scored in-line with the strategy Council approve risk appetite statement Risk registers includes Risk category, target risk score, further mitigating actions to bring risk score in-line with target, KPIs and assurance statements Training delivered and training objectives met.
+Head of Resources, other members of CLT and risk action owners September 2026